-We will build on our decade of success and strive to continually create value and deliver sustainable returns for Stapled Security Holders through strategically pursuing hospitality assets with growth potential and engaging in active asset enhancement to maximise the potential of our investments.
+With ample debt headroom, we will strive to continually create value and enhance returns for Stapled Security Holders through actively pursuing suitable acquisitions in markets with sound long term fundamentals and engaging in active asset enhancement to maximise the potential of our investments.

 MARKET REVIEW AND OUTLOOK

 It is pleasing to see that our core market, Singapore, is showing stability amidst the 5.1% (4) increase in total hotel rooms supply in 2017.
 While room rates are likely to remain competitive in the near term as new hotels seek to build their base, supply growth tapers off from 2018 with an estimated 892 (5) net rooms or 1.3% of existing room stock opening in 2018.
 The pipeline of new hotels is expected to slow down to a CAGR of 1.3% over the next three years, as compared to a CAGR of 5.5% in the past three years.

 On the demand front, visitor arrivals to Singapore grew 6.2% yoy to 17.4 million for 2017, mainly due to an increase in arrivals from China and India (4).
 The Singapore Tourism Board ("STB") continues to position Singapore as a leading MICE destination and secure new flagship events (6).
 In 2018, Singapore is also the ASEAN chairman, where Singapore will host several meetings and events involving foreign delegates across the year, including the 32nd and 33rd ASEAN Summit (7).
 We look forward to capitalising on a stronger event calendar in Singapore for 2018.